wassef911/neo4j-demo/README.md

 you can also do a GET to get a list of humans ...

-doing an empty POST on "http://localhost:5000/business", should give create a new business and add a RelationshipTo the last created human... also GET list of businesses is available.
+doing an empty POST on "http://localhost:5000/business", should create a new business and add a **RelationshipTo** the last created human... also GET list of businesses is available.

 ---